Thomson Dam

-The Thomson Dam is a major Clay core and rockfill embankment dam with a Uncontrolled, Ogee-shaped overflow weir and chute spillway across the Thomson River, located about 130 km east of Melbourne in the West Gippsland region of the Australian state of Victoria.
-The reservoir (or storage basin) created by the dam is officially called Thomson Reservoir, sometimes called Lake Thomson.
+The Thomson Dam is an embankment dam across the Thomson River, located about 130 km east of Melbourne in the West Gippsland region of the Australian state of Victoria.
+Completed in 1983, the resultant eponymous reservoir is officially called Thomson Reservoir, sometimes called Lake Thomson and was created for the principal purpose of the supply of potable water for Greater Metropolitan Water.

+The dam and reservoir are managed by Melbourne Water.